iggredible/Learn-Vim/ch00_read_this_first.md

 # Ch00.
-New to Vim?
 Read This First

 ## Why This Guide Was Written